CygnusRavus/Science-Python-Projects/README.md

 # Science-Python-Projects
-Python projects for educational purposes
+Python projects for educational purposes.
+The difficulty rating considers both the prerequisite knowledge needed, as well as the level of computational thinking required.

 ## Gravity: Planetary Orbital Motion
 Difficulty: 3/5\